 While family law courts consider the violence that occurred during the marriage, what remains unclear is the impact of domestic violence regarding property settlement.

-How Property Settlements are done?
+How Are Property Settlements Done?

-While dealing with the property division during a separation, there are multiple factors that contribute towards the final decision.
-Beginning with the contributions made by each party to the marriage, the court considers both the financial as well as non-financial contributions.
+While dealing with property division during a separation, multiple factors contribute towards the final decision.
+It begins with the contributions made by each party to the marriage – the court considers both financial as well as non-financial contributions.

-Impact of Domestic Violence in Property Settlements
+Impact of Domestic Violence Concerning Property Settlements

-Mahsa Curci is Senior Associate at Pavuk Legal, an Internationally Focussed team of lawyers with diverse ethnicity and experience.
+Mahsa Curci is a Senior Associate at Pavuk Legal, an Internationally Focused team of lawyers with diverse ethnicity and experience.
 She is a solicitor with experience in different areas of law, most commonly Litigation, Banking and Finance, wills and estates, Employment, Family Law and Immigration. www.pavuklegal.com